git-town/git-town/website/src/branch-types.md

-When you [propose](commands/propose.md) a prototype branch, it loses its prototype status since it now has an official tracking branch that other people look at.
+When you [propose](commands/propose.md) a prototype branch, it loses its prototype status since it now has an official tracking branch that other people look toRefId.
 In this situation you can keep syncing without pushes by using the `--no-push` sync option.

 You can compress and ship prototype branches as usual.
 Parking and unparking a